Help! My Child Wants to Play a Musical Instrument – Now What?

 This post may contain affiliate links, view our disclosure policy for details.

 Has your child come home from school and said they want to play a musical instrument?
-I’ve partnered with Music & Arts in this sponsored conversation to help parents know where to start on their child’s musical instrument adventure!
-The opinions and text are all mine.
+As a parent of many years in music lessons I wanted to help parents know where to start on their child’s musical instrument adventure!

 At the age of 4 years old I begged and begged my mom to let me play the piano.
 She finally gave in and I went on to spend decades accompanying for traveling choirs, playing for weddings, aiding worship bands, and assisting vocalists for international competitions.
 Not only was it a great side income as a college student but it also helped land me a few scholarships.

 But what you don’t hear in that story is the bewildered parent who knows nothing about instruments.
 Or the child who says they want to play everything under the sun but never actually practices.
 How much money does it cost to start playing an instrument?
 How do you know where to even start?
 I’m so excited to partner with Music & Arts store on this post.
 They have some of the largest instrumental and repair networks in the country and have been around since 1952!